devtayade/Android-Study-Jams-BSIOTR/Readme.md

 ## Application Link & Future Scope :

-The app is currently in the Alpha testing phase with GNITS institute with a limited no. of users, You can access the app : https://github.com/devtayade/Android-Study-Jams-BSIOTR
+The app is currently in the Alpha testing phase with GDSC BSIOTR with a limited no. of users, You can access the app code : https://github.com/devtayade/Android-Study-Jams-BSIOTR